Skip to main content

 • Small team size.

-• Upcoming: Clinical trial results for ACER-001 in Urea Cycle Disorders (UCDs) and Maple Syrup Urine Disease (MSUD).
+• Clinical trial results for ACER-001 in Urea Cycle Disorders (UCDs) and Maple Syrup Urine Disease (MSUD).

 • EDSIVO for vascular Ehlers-Danlos Syndrome (vEDS): The market for vEDS treatments is largely untapped, with limited existing therapies.
 Successful clinical trials and regulatory approval for EDSIVO could establish Acer as a leader in this space.
 The potential market size is estimated to be significant, given the lack of effective treatments and the severity of the disease.
 Timeline for potential approval and commercialization is dependent on clinical trial outcomes and regulatory review, with potential launch within the next 2-3 years.